If you’re looking for the best vitamins and supplements to support your immune system, look no further.

 In addition, animal studies have indicated it may help protect against infections such as flu .

 The immune system is a huge network of cells, organs, tissues and chemicals whose main job is protecting us against pathogens – bacteria, viruses and other microbes.

 Cells of the immune system come in many different types.
 Some directly attack and ‘eat’ germs and toxins; some produce chemicals that kill pathogens.
 Others make antibodies and some help coordinate the actions of other immune cells.

 Organs and tissues involved in immunity include the lymph glands, spleen, thymus and bone marrow.

-A lot of our immune tissue is found in the gut, too, because this is the main way germs from the outside world can enter the body – it helps to trap them before they can get through!
+A lot of our immune tissue is found in the gut, too, because this is the main way germs from the outside world can enter the body – it helps to trap and deal with them before they can make us unwell!

 There are two main divisions of our immune system – although they’re closely linked.